 - must include instructions for appealing, and information about the automatic appeal if is positive sentence

 - must be clear in explaining reasons in law and fact so that their reasoning is described

 - must be given to the parties as soon as possible

 If the first instance tribunal will not give the respondent his copy of definitive sentence, respondent should seek the assistance of the appellate tribunal.
 See sample letter.

-- Court of Second Instance If the first instance decides that the marriage invalid, it autmatically goes to second instance.
+If the first instance decides that the marriage invalid, it automatically goes to second instance.
 The acts (records) of the case, and first instance sentences, are sent to an appellate tribunal for confirmation of the sentence, or it may admit the case for a new trial if it is unable to confirm the first sentence (DC 263-264, CIC 1682).